BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

 This course mainly covers Linear algebra, multivariable calculus, and complex analysis.
 Better to warm up with calculus 1 and 2.

-This will be the most challenging course for me due to language, terminology, education system, and lack of mathematic training in the past 20 years.
-As long as I can conquer this one, I can handle all of the rest.
-Never underestimate the top school.
+This will be the most challenging course for me due to terminology, education system, especially lack of mathematic training for so many years.
+Since I already warmed up the basic math in advance, I should be fine.
+As long as I can conquer this one, I should be able to handle all of the rest.
+Meanwhile, never underestimate the difficulty of the top school.

 # About this repo
 I plan to publish my solutions and exercise here.
-It might not worth it to finish all of the problem sets, but I will try to resolve as much as possible and at least scan through all of them.
+It might not worth it to finish all of the problem sets, but I will try my best and scan through all of them.
+At least for the linear algebra, I plan to finish most of the problem sets.
 This repo will not include the quiz and exam since they belong to the school.

 Plan to reduce the mistakes by:
 * Cross-check with my classmates,